wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 ### General

 This code compares successive elevation datasets to measure vertical topograpic change over time on a transect.
 The paired cross-sections below show the typical data year comparions: 1855–1939, 1939–1965, and 1965–1994.
-The program's output is a table of mean transect elevation change rates (cm/y)
+The program's output is a table of mean transect elevation change in terms of depths (f and cm) and rates (cm/y).

 <p align="center">
   <img width="640" height="480" alt="2_3_rateplots" src="https://github.com/user-attachments/assets/287b5414-4637-4c8d-bb7b-46abb547f28f" />